kmeps4/ps5_4xx/README.md

 This could possibly work on 4.50 as well via substituting valid 4.50 gadget offsets + kernel slides, but that will be for future work.

+Those interested in contributing to PS5 research/dev can join a discord I have setup [here](https://discord.gg/kbrzGuH3F6).

 ## Currently Included